-Firstly you want to look at your soil, is it dark and rich?
-Does it smell earthy?
-Is it full of bugs and worms?
+Firstly you want to look at your soil, does it look dark and rich or pale and clay filled?

 Getting soils tests done is what every serious grower should be doing.
 Finding out the exact makeup of your soil allows you to amend it and get it to the right levels.

 There is a cost involved and both getting the test done and using products to amend the soil, having a plan on how many tests you are going to get is a good idea.